imransai/Depth-Coefficients-4-DepthCompletion/README.md

 It will download the zip files and extract them into a coherent data structure: Each folder contains all sequences recorded at a single day, including the calibration files for that day.

 3. Instead of using velodyne_raw as provided by KITTI Depth Completion data, prepare subsampled data as input to the network.
-The subsampled data should comprise of 0x0_nSKips (64R Lidar Scans), 1x0_nSKips (32R Lidar Scans), 4x0_nSKips (16R Lidar Scans) respectively.
+The subsampled data typically comprises of 0x0_nSKips (64R Lidar Scans), 1x0_nSKips (32R Lidar Scans), 4x0_nSKips (16R Lidar Scans) respectively.
 Run the *trainval_origpadgenerator_subsample.m* in ./Codes/Matlab_Scripts.
 You might need to change the absolute path in the provided scripts.
 You can prepare the subsampled data for both 'train' and 'val' set using the script just by changing the `dataset_type` to `train` or `val` in the script.

-To generate the shortened validation set, please use the *generate_valshortened.m* script.
+The validation shortened dataset are the manually selected validation set provided by KITTI.
+To generate the subsampled data of selected validation set, please use the *generate_valshortened.m* script.

 The overall directory structure should look the following:
 ```